demisto/demisto-sdk/README.md

 * **--cpu-num CPU_NUM**
   Number of CPUs to run pytest on (can set to `auto` for automatic detection of the number of CPUs.) (default: 0)

+**Example**:
+`demisto-sdk lint -d Integrations/PaloAltoNetworks_XDR,Scripts/HellowWorldScript --no-mypy -p -m 2` This will parallel run the linters, excluding mypy, on the python files inside the "Integrations/PaloAltoNetworks_XDR" and "Scripts/HelloWorldScript" directories, using 2 workers (threads).

 ### Secrets